kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: ?

 ### Q51
-A 72-year-old heavy smoker presents with dysphagia, retrosternal discomfort and new-onset hoarseness of voice.
+A 72-year-old *heavy smoker* presents with dysphagia, retrosternal discomfort and *new-onset hoarseness* of voice.
-#### Answer: F. Oesophageal carcinoma - ?
+#### Answer: F. Oesophageal carcinoma - TRUE
+- Oesophageal carcinoma is commoner
+	- in smokers
+	- in people with increased alcohol intake
+	- oesophageal strictures
+	- certain dietary deficiencies
+- Symptoms include
+	- dysphagia
+	- retrosternal discomfort
+	- chest pain
+	- aspiration pneumonia
+	- recurrent laryngeal nerve palsy
+- **NOTE** Prognosis is poor as the tumour readily metastasises

 ### Q52
-A 43-year-old man presents with a recurrent sore throat and halitosis and complains of regurgitating undigested food.
+A 43-year-old man presents with a recurrent sore throat and halitosis and complains of *regurgitating undigested food*.
-#### Answer: G. Pharyngeal pouch - ?
+#### Answer: G. Pharyngeal pouch - TRUE
+- A pharyngeal pouch occurs in a weakness in the inferior constrictor muscle
+	- It is also known as 'Killian's dehiscence'
+- It is commoner in males and usual features are
+	- halitosis (secondary to the retention of undigested food in the oesophagus)
+	- recurrent sore throats
+	- regurgitation of undigested food (sometimes eaten days before)
+	- aspiration pneumonia
+	- neck swelling
+- Treatment is by excision of the pouch

 ### Q53
 A 45-year-old woman presents with dysphagia.
-Barium swallow shows a ‘bird's beak’ appearance of the lower oesophagus.
+Barium swallow shows a *'bird's beak'* appearance of the lower oesophagus.
-#### Answer: A. Achalasia - ?
+#### Answer: A. Achalasia - TRUE
+- Achalasia is a *dysmotility disorder* of the lower oesophagus
+	- It is of unknown pathogenesis but predisposes to carcinomatous change
+- Barium swallow shows the typical bird's beak appearance while
+	- Manometry shows abnormally high intra-oesophageal resting pressure
+- Treatment is by
+	- Balloon dilation
+	- Heller's cardiomyotomy or
+	- More recently, injection of botulinum toxin

 Q54-58: Theme: Incontinence
 ---------------------------